sanyuesiyuewuyue/ag-grid/packages/ag-grid-docs/migration-guide-22.1-to-23.0.md

 Variables starting `$ag-dialog-` and `$ag-dialog-title-` have been removed.
 Instead of using these variables, use a css selector like `.ag-panel { ... }` or `.ag-panel-title { ... }`.
 The full list of removed variables is: $ag-dialog-background-color, $ag-dialog-border-size, $ag-dialog-border-style, $ag-dialog-border-color, $ag-dialog-title-background-color, $ag-dialog-title-foreground-color, $ag-dialog-title-height, $ag-dialog-title-font-family, $ag-dialog-title-font-size, $ag-dialog-title-font-weight, $ag-dialog-title-padding, $ag-dialog-title-icon-size,

-$ag-header-background-image: removed.
-Apply a style to .ag-header instead
+$ag-header-background-image: removed. .ag-header {background: xxx}

+$ag-row-stub-background-color: removed. use .ag-row-loading {background-color: xxx}

+$ag-row-floating-background-color: removed.
+Use .ag-row-pinned {background-color: xxx}

 ## CSS class renames